Google Data Studio Tutorial

 Data Studio currently supports more than 500 data sources.

-Google Data Studio data sources.
+Google Data Studio data sources

 The most popular sources are: